As I have established previously. Over half a century after the Church abandoned cultural domains due to fear of man, we’re living in the results.

-1. What is government for?
+1. What is the purpose of government?

-2. What is politics for?
+2. What is the purpose of politics?

-3. What is the Church for?
+3. What is the purpose of the Church?

 Politics describes the governing activities of humans in society for good or for ill.
 Either political activity cultivates, promotes and protects righteousness, justice, peace, and human flourishing or it promotes evil and death.
 Politics can be used for either purpose.
 But, politics is not an end in itself, it is merely a means.
 The means and the ends should be equally important to the thoughtful Christian.